SPECIAL FEATURE

 Volume 6, The Prince and the Pauper, was issued in the Works edition in 1979.
 The original editor assigned to the volume, Roger B. Salomon, had left the project.
 The staff at the Mark Twain Papers in Berkeley edited the volume.
 The authoritative text was established by Victor Fischer.
 Lin Salamo wrote the explanatory notes and introduction to the volume.
 The title page features an acknowledgment the volume was made possible by a grant from the Editing Program of the National Endowment for the Humanities.
 The copyright page features the CSE seal.
 The volume retains all the illustrations from the first edition.

-This volume was released four years later in 1983 in the Mark Twain Library Edition -- an edition that features identical text as that featured in the Works edition but lacks the textual roadmap which explains to readers exactly how the authoritative text was established.
+This volume was released four years later in 1983 in the Mark Twain Library Edition -- an edition that features identical text as that featured in the Works edition but lacks the textual roadmap that explains to readers exactly how the authoritative text was established.
 The explanatory notes originally written by Salamo were revised and supplemented by Michael B. Frank, an associate editor with the Mark Twain Project.

 Volume 15 - Early Tales & Sketches, Volume 1, 1851-1864